Marc Lemire: Legal and human rights issues

-On September 2, 2009, Hadjis found Section 13 of the Canada Human Rights Act unconstitutional, and refused to impose a penalty on Lemire.
-However, as Hadjis is not a judge and the tribunal is not a court, his decision does not carry sufficient weight to strike down the section as ultra vires.
-As a result, the ruling is not binding beyond the Lemire case.
+In September 2009, the Canadian Human Rights Tribunal ruled that Section 13 of the Canada Human Rights Act violated the right to freedom of expression, and refused to impose a penalty on Lemire.
+However, as author of the decision Athanasios Hadjis is not a judge and the tribunal is not a court, the section remained in force and the ruling was not binding beyond the Lemire case.

 Two previous decisions of the CHRT (first by a 2-member panel, and later by Chair Grant Sinclair) considered the same challenges to the amendments by the same respondents in Lemire's case - Paul Fromm in #2 and Douglas Christie / Barbara Kulaszka (and Lemire having applied and been rejected as an intervenor) in #1 - and found them constitutional.

 In January 2014, the Federal Court of Appeal ruled against Lemire in a decision that found Section 13 to be constitutionally valid and reinstated the penalty section and the CHRT's cease and desist order against Lemire violating Section 13, regardless of the fact that by that point the section had already been repealed by parliament.

+In 2008, Lemire filed 2 criminal complaints alleging that Canadian Human Rights Commission investigators surreptitiously used an unrelated person's unsecured Internet connection, purportedly in violation of the Criminal Code, to investigate his activity.
+The office of the Privacy Commissioner of Canada found no evidence that the CHRC had accessed the network during the course of their investigation, and that "the association of [the individual's] internet address to the rights commission likely was 'simply a mismatch' on the part of a third party."